Bristol-Cyber-Security-Group/testbed-os/docs/src/interfaces/exec/push-and-pull.md

+---
+title: INTERFACES-EXEC-PUSH-AND-PULL
+section: 1
+---

-# Push and Pull files from guests
+# Push and Pull Files from Guests

 Both these commands use the same format, one is to push files from the host into the guest.
 The other is to pull files from the guest onto the host.